maniiaak/RapBattle/README.md

    - The game fetches collaboration data from the Genius API to validate the answers.

 3. **Make a Mistake**:
-   - If a player names an artist that has not collaborated with the current artist, the round ends.
+   - If a player names an artist that has not collaborated with the current artist or that has already been named, the round ends.
    - The other player earns 1 point, and a new round begins.

 4. **Win the Game**: